Glossary: GNSS Terms and Definitions

 V

-Vehicle-to-Everything.
-A system where a vehicle can share information from its sensors, cameras, and internal systems with other vehicles, nearby pedestrians, and infrastructure.
+V2X (Vehicle-to-Everything) is a system where a vehicle shares information from its sensors, cameras, and internal systems with other vehicles, infrastructure, pedestrians, and networks to enhance safety, traffic efficiency, and enable advanced driver assistance and autonomous driving.

 VRS